GSA-TTS/10x-website/pages/about.md

 ---
-title: "About GSA's Venture Studio"
+title: "About GSA's Federal Venture Studio"
 description: GSA's TTS 10x program invests in ideas from civil servants on ways good-for-government technology can make a better-for-the-public experience.
 layout: layouts/about-page.html
 permalink: /about/index.html